-NEVER use the racks to carry a passenger.
+NEVER install a passenger seat (1-UP models) or use the racks to carry a passenger.

 Modification of the vehicle to increase speed and performance may violate the terms and conditions of your vehicle limited warranty.
 In addition, certain modifications including the removal of engine or exhaust components are illegal under most laws.